morpho-org/vault-v2/README.md

 The following adapters are currently available:
 - [Morpho Market v1 Adapter](./src/adapters/MorphoMarketV1Adapter.sol).
-  This adapter allocates to any Morpho Market v1, under the constrained of the [caps](#caps).
+  This adapter allocates to any Morpho Market v1, under the constraints of the [caps](#caps).
 - [Morpho Vault v1 Adapter](./src/adapters/MorphoVaultV1Adapter.sol).
-  This adapter allocates to a fixed Morpho Vault v1 (v1.0 and v1.1), under the constrained of the [caps](#caps).
+  This adapter allocates to a fixed Morpho Vault v1 (v1.0 and v1.1), under the constraints of the [caps](#caps).
   Note that using this adapter with vaults other than Morpho Vaults V1 has not been audited.
 - Morpho Market v2 Adapter.
 WIP